UtrechtUniversity/nudging/README.md

 ## About the Project
-This is the code for the Precision Nudging project.
-The scientific aim of this project is to develop predictive models with Machine Learning in order to determine the most effective nudge for persons, given the nudging goal and the individual personal circumstances.
+This software package is under development within the Precision Nudging project.
+The scientific aim of this project is to use open data to develop predictive models with Machine Learning, in order to determine the most effective nudge for persons, given the nudging goal and the individual personal circumstances.

+Thus, we are interested in the heterogeneous treatment effect of nudges.
+Conventionally, heterogeneous treatment effects are found by dividing the study data into subgroups (e.g., men and women, or by age) and compare the conditional average treatment effect (CATE) between subgroups.
+A challenge with this approach is that each subgroup may have substantially less data than the study as a whole, and there may not be enough data to accurately estimate the effects on subgroups.
+Recently and increasingly, however, machine learning is used to estimate heterogeneous treatment effects, even on the level of individuals, see e.g. [Künzel et al. 2019](https://www.pnas.org/content/116/10/4156).

 Most nudging research uses standard social science techniques like field experiments, surveys, or document analyses.
-Using Machine Learning in combination with open data can help us discover new ways to apply behavior change techniques to solve societal problems.
+Using Machine Learning combined with open data can help us discover new ways to apply behavior change techniques to solve societal problems.
 We focus on improving health behavior, such as eating and exercising, as unhealthy behavior is a crucial societal problem.
 We use open data from published nudging studies to train our model.

 The project can be split in several steps:
 1) We combine open data from different, published studies.
-2) We train a machine learning model (probablistic classifier) on the combined dataset to determine the most effective nudge per subject group.
+2) We train a machine learning model on the combined dataset to determine the most effective nudge per subject group.
 3) We simulate datasets to test the model and compare against other methods.

 In the sections below, we elaborate on these steps.

 ### Combining Data

-One of the main challenges is how to combine the data from the widely varying studies.
+One of the main challenges is how to combine data from the widely varying studies.
 Each study has measured a different outcome variable to determine the effectiveness of a nudge.
 Furthermore, in some studies, the effectiveness of a nudge is determined through an observational (non-randomized) study and not a randomized controlled trial.
 In an observational study, the treatment and control (untreated) groups are not directly comparable, because they may systematically differ at baseline.
 Here, we propose to use propensity score matching to tackle these issue (see e.g. [Austin 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3144483/)).

 The propensity score is the probability of treatment assignment, given observed baseline characteristics.
 The propensity score can be used to balance the treatment and control groups to make them comparable.
 [Rosenbaum and Rubin (1983)](https://academic.oup.com/biomet/article/70/1/41/240879) showed that treated and untreated subjects with the same propensity scores have identical distributions for all baseline variables.
 Thus, the propensity score allows one to analyze an observational study as if it were a randomized controlled trial.
 In our case, the treatment group is the group that received a nudge and the control is the group that didn't.
 The observed baseline characteristics are specified per study, and typically include age and gender of the subject.